Dal Makhani Recipe (Restaurant Style)

 Preparation

-How to make Dal Makhani
+How to make Dal Makhani (stovetop)

-• Both urad dal and rajma must cook to very soft.
+• Both urad dal and rajma must cook down very soft.
 When mashed with a spoon the dal and rajma must be soft and get mashed well easily.
 If not then pour another half cup hot water and continue to cook for another 3 to 4 whistles on a medium heat.

-• Then add kasuri methi and pour cream.
+• Crush kasuri methi in your palm and add it.
+Also pour the cream.
 Stir and cook again for 6 to 8 mins until it becomes thick and creamy.
+Taste and add more salt or garam masala if needed.
+Add butter and mix well.

 Dhungar – Smoking (optional)